 In 2008, APLA released No Mas en el Tintero, a groundbreaking document to assess gay men’s needs in Central America and to offer strategies to reduce rates of HIV infection among this population in the region.

 APLA has also continued to expand on its commitment to serve the diverse South Los Angeles community.
 In 2009, the agency opened its S. Mark Taper Foundation Center, a freestanding dental clinic and food pantry.
-And in 2011, the agency relocated its HIV prevention programs to a new site in Baldwin Hills along a light rail line offering service throughout South L.A.
+And in 2011, APLA opened the APLA Health & Wellness Center in Baldwin Hills, bringing together HIV prevention services, economic development programs and social activities targeting gay men and transgender individuals of color.